Useful Links

 Active Travel Plan

-We are delighted to have been awarded the Gold Modeshift STARS national award .
+We are delighted to have been awarded the Outstanding Modeshift STARS national award .
+We have also been recognised as Modeshift Stars Local Authority Secondary School of the Year 2024/25 and also Regional Secondary School of the Year 2024/25.
 This national schools award scheme has been established to recognise schools that have demonstrated excellence in supporting cycling and walking and other forms of sustainable travel.
 The scheme encourages schools across the country to join in a major effort to increase levels of sustainable and active travel and in doing so, improve the health and well-being of children and young people.

 Click to view the South Gloucester Council Case Study on The Castle secondary school and Modeshift STARS